waffiqaziz/BAZZ-Movies/README.md

 # BAZZ Movies

 ## Mobile App Movie Catalog
 Elevate your movie experience with BAZZ Movies.
 Discover, favorite, and curate your personal watchlist with ease, ensuring you never miss a cinematic gem.
 Explore detailed information about each film and effortlessly add them to your favorites or watchlist, transforming the way you enjoy movies on the go.
+Get it exclusively on [Play Store](https://play.google.com/store/apps/details?id=com.bazz.bazz_movies)

 ## Table of Contents (Optional)
 - [Installation](#installation)